-Buddhism began in India 2,500 years ago and, although virtually extinct in India, it remains the dominant world religion in the East.
-There are over 360 million followers of Buddhism worldwide and over one million American Buddhists.
-There even a significant number of "Jewish Buddhists."
-Buddhist concepts have also been influential on western society in general, primarily in the areas of meditation and nonviolence.
+Buddhism began in India 2,500 years ago and remains the dominant world religion in the East.
+There are over 360 million followers of Buddhism worldwide and over a million American Buddhists today.
+Buddhist concepts have also been influential on western culture in general, particularly in the areas of meditation and nonviolence.